Scottish Reformation: First Book of Discipline

 The Lords had intended Parliament to consider a Book of Reformation, which they had commissioned and was largely the work of Knox.
-However, they were unhappy with the document and established a committee of "six Johns", including Knox, John Winram, John Spottiswood, John Willock, John Douglas, and John Row, to produce a revised version.
-The result of the delay was that the document, known as the First Book of Discipline, was considered not by the full Parliament, but only by a thinly attended convention of nobles and about 30 lairds, in January 1561 and then only approved individually and not collectively.
-The Book proposed a programme of parish-based reformation that would use the resources of the old Church to pay for a network of ministers, a parish-based school system, university education, and poor relief.
-However, this proposal for the use of church wealth was rejected.
+They were unhappy with the document and established a committee of "six Johns", including Knox, John Winram, John Spottiswood, John Willock, John Douglas, and John Row, to produce a revised version.
+The result of the delay was that the document, known as the First Book of Discipline, was considered not by the full Parliament, but only by a thinly attended convention of nobles and about 30 lairds in January 1561 and then only approved individually and not collectively.
+The Book proposed a programme of parish-based reformation that would use the resources of the old Church to pay for a network of ministers, a parish-based school system, university education and poor relief.
+This proposal for the use of church wealth was rejected.
 Instead, an Act of Council kept two-thirds of the Church's assets in the hands of its existing holders, while the remaining third was divided between the Crown and the reformist measures.
-The educational programme, was abandoned, ministers remained poorly paid, and the Church was underfunded.
+The educational programme was abandoned, ministers remained poorly paid, and the Church was underfunded.